 Tea tree oils, including essential tea tree oils, is another popular trend among new brands of shampoo for dogs.
 However, those shampoos with high concentration of these oils should be avoided if possible.
 Many studies done on the use of tea tree oil with pets (both cats and dogs) show that it's toxic to pets (11).

 Therefore, 100% pure tea tree oil or products that contain a high amount of tea tree oil should never be used on dogs.
-Tea tree oil is toxic to dogs even when applied topically to the skin.
+While tea tree oil for dogs can have many benefits when used correctly, it is also toxic to dogs even when applied topically to the skin in full concentration.
 Tea tree oil is often used in a pure form by well-meaning pet parents attempting to control fleas.
 Such applications often leads to weakness, muscle tremors, hypothermia and other nervous system symptoms.

 Note that there are many pet shampoos and hot-spot treatments out there that contain tea tree oil, and many of them are safe for bathing your dog.
 The reason is because tea tree oil is often so diluted in the product that it does not pose a toxicity issue.